Next.js with Stubby

 export default BlogListPage;

-• Set up content components — Create a file components/content-components.ts for reusable content components:
+• Set up content components — Create a file named components/content-components.ts for reusable content components:

 components/content-components.ts